crystal-lang/crystal-book/syntax_and_semantics/annotations.md

-# Attributes
+# Annotations

-Some types and methods can be annotated with attributes.
-The attribute list is fixed, but eventually (maybe) there will be user-defined attributes.
+Some types and methods can be annotated.

 ## Link